leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 }
 {% endhighlight %}

-In Rust, lifetimes are a complicated subject, but they also form the core of the language; you can find out more about them here:
+In Rust, lifetimes are a pretty complicated subject, but they also form the core of the language; you can find out more about them here:

 [https://doc.rust-lang.org/book/lifetimes.html](https://doc.rust-lang.org/book/lifetimes.html)